HayatBJJ/ShopsApp/README.md

 ### Prepare your database

-Create a mongodb database and name it 'shopsAppDB' Create the 'users' collection
+• Create a mongodb database and name it 'shopsAppDB'.
+• Create the 'users' collection.
-Download this folder : dump-shops/shops
+• Download this folder : dump-shops/shops.

-Import .bson file format on mongodb :
+• Import .bson file format on mongodb :

 ```
 mongorestore --drop -d shopsAppDB -c shops /path/to/file/shops.bson